adampeklay/AWS-cka_2nd_edition_live_lessons_by_pearson/README.md

 ### INPUTS
 Due to the nature of the lab, there won't be too many inputs for you to provide.

-I've included a `tfvars` file, which requires `3` variables to be declared (you can pick another region, or leave that as is):
+I've included a `cka_lab.tfvars` file, which requires 3 variables to be declared (you can pick another region, or leave that as is):

 ```
 region = "us-east-1a"